Jonny Phillips (actor)

 Jonathan Mark Phillips (born 5 September 1963) is an English actor.
 He is best known for portraying Charles Lightoller in the film Titanic (1997).

 Life and career

 Philips is best known for his portrayal of 2nd Officer Charles Lightoller in the 1997 blockbuster film Titanic.
-He also appeared in an episode of Midsomer Murders entitled Country Matters.
+He also appeared in an episode of Midsomer Murders, "Country Matters".

-In 2012, he appeared in 11 episodes of I Shouldn't Be Alive a documentary television series as 'David Hunt'.
+In 2012, he appeared in an episode of I Shouldn't Be Alive, a documentary television series, as David Hunt.

-In 2012 he starred in a new series Hunted for BBC One and HBO.
+Also in 2012, Phillips starred in a new series, Hunted, on BBC One and HBO.
 He plays DI 'Evertt', a corrupt police Detective Inspector.

-In 2013 he appeared in an episode of Death in Paradise credited as Jonny Phillips.
-Since 2014 played in a leading role Father Crowe in the webseries The Outer Darkness.
+In 2013, he appeared in an episode of Death in Paradise credited as Jonny Phillips.
+Since 2014, Phillips has played a leading role of Fr Crowe in the webseries The Outer Darkness.

-In 2014 he appeared as Alistair Stoke, a neurosurgeon, in "Entry Wounds Pt 1" in series 8 of Inspector Lewis.
+In 2014, he appeared as Alistair Stoke, a neurosurgeon, in "Entry Wounds Pt 1" in series 8 of Lewis.